 Irish Cream Buttercream

-4 cups confections sugar
+4 cups confections sugar1 stick butter, room temp

 3 to 4 tablespoons Baileys (we never have Baileys... it's another brand but obviously works just as well.
 Also, I'm pretty sure I used more than 3 or 4 tablespoons... hmmm.)